parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 # Work culture

-As a software engineer what should I think about ?
+As a software engineer what should I think about?

+As I thinked with my-self very earlier, All tasks are divided into two group:
+- Creating new features
+- Make old features sustainable

+Making features sustainable can even be related to changing company cultures.

 Give comments on product flows, think about them and try to find holes in it and make it better.